Insuring Vacation Rentals

 We know not everyone vacations in a hotel or an all-inclusive resort.
-So when you vacation at your favorite locale in that rental home you just adore, you should be covered by travel insurance too!
+So when you vacation at your favorite locale in that rental home you just adore, you should be covered by vacation rental insurance too.

-Most comprehensive plans offer some kind of coverage for this circumstance.
+Most comprehensive plans offer some kind of coverage for vacation rentals.
 If a major weather event or another unforeseen issue, like a fire, damages the property you will be renting so badly that you can’t use it, you may be reimbursed.
-Many popular vacation rental spots are located in hurricane-prone areas; some comprehensive plans will provide you with trip cancellation coverage if you must cancel your trip due to a NOAA Hurricane Warning for your destination issued 24 hours or less before your departure.
+Many popular vacation rental spots are located in hurricane-prone areas.
+Some comprehensive plans will provide you with trip cancellation coverage if you must cancel your trip due to a NOAA Hurricane Warning for your destination issued 24 hours or less before your departure.

 When Driving to a Rental Property

 This is a highly specialized benefit that not all companies offer.
 Be sure to review the plans you are considering to find which include this benefit.
 Can’t find it in the fine print?
-Give one of our licensed experts a call to find the best travel insurance plan for you.
+Give one of our licensed experts a call to find the best vacation rental home insurance plan for you.

 Vacation Medical Coverage when Renting